syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ## Load widget in header

-The SfDataGrid allows you to load any widget in header using [headerCellBuilder](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/HeaderCellBuilderCallback.html )callback.
+The SfDataGrid allows you to load any widget in header cell using [headerCellBuilder](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/HeaderCellBuilderCallback.html) callback.
 You can return a required widget in a callback.

 {% tabs %}
 {% highlight Dart %}